You are here: Home | Top Beaches | Back Beaches

 Winter is one of the best seasons to do just this, as the rugged coastline is usually deserted and you can really appreciate the wild and untamed landscape.

-To introduce you to the fantastic Victorian rugged coastline, I have selected a few of my favourite back beaches, some I have spent long hours exploring and I highly recommend that you take the time to do so as well.
+To introduce you to the fantastic Victorian rugged coastline, I have selected a few of my favorite back beaches, some I have spent long hours exploring and I highly recommend that you take the time to do so as well.

 As a very young child, I was introduced to the amazing, wild and thrilling aspects of the back Melbourne's beaches.